 AWX brings an easy-to-use user interface (UI) and dashboard for Ansible.
 It lets users see everything happening across their nodes, centralize automation, grant role-based access, schedule jobs, and more.
 It also gives real-time information of playbook runs and natively supports cloud deployments.

 The future of IT automation

 Knowing the future is—of course—impossible, but there are things we’re starting to see coming together for automation.
 Certainly there will be greater autonomy and, subsequently, greater intelligence built into these systems.
-They’ll expand to cover more parts of the IT software stack—think about automation built from bare metal to middleware, apps, security, updating, notifications, failover, and decisions being made with no direct oversight.
+They’ll expand to cover more parts of the IT software stack—think about automation built from bare metal to middleware, apps, security, updating, notifications, failover, predictive analytics, and decisions being made with no direct oversight.

 Consider a security risk being automatically detected, reported, patched, tested, and deployed while your IT staff are asleep.
 Your system could self-heal, gather relevant information to discover if and where an attack came from, notify the correct people—all without losing uptime.

 Good news, everyone.
 We’re already seeing some of this happening.

 All the pieces you need to automate your IT

 Automate your build, deployment, and management processes to be consistent, lightweight, and repeatable.

 Manage and unify hybrid cloud environments and increase operational efficiency by automating day-to-day tasks.